arm-developer-tools/windowsperf/CONTRIBUTING.md

 ## What we want

 Please include (if possible) all of the following items (if applicable):
+- WindowsPerf version you are using, e.g. output from `wperf --version` command.
 - Your operating system name and version.
 On Windows click `Start` –> `RUN` , type `winver` and press enter.
 You will see a popup window with your OS version.
 - The complete command line that triggers the bug.
 - The Kernel driver debug logs.
-You can grab them with [DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview) .
+You can grab them with [DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview).
 - The MSVC toolchain warnings and errors present.
 - Current `WindowsPerf` source code version.
 You can obtain it with `git log -1` command executed in the directory with the project solution file.
 - Describe any limitations of the current code.